 External Boundaries Definition

-External boundaries are boundaries that we set in regards to how we allow others to treat us.
-External boundaries can also be the frame we use that shapes our own behavior and how we show up in relationships with other people.
-External boundaries are often never thought about until they are challenged by someone behaving in a way that makes us uncomfortable, but intentional thought about creating and setting external boundaries can be a benefit to ourselves and the people we are in relationships with.
+External boundaries are boundaries we set regarding how we allow others to treat us.
+External boundaries can also be the frame we use that shapes our behavior and how we show up in relationships with other people.
+External boundaries are often never thought about until they are challenged by someone behaving in a way that makes us uncomfortable.
+Intentional thought about creating and setting external boundaries can benefit us and the people we are in relationships with.

 External Boundaries Examples